JiscCTI/misp-docker/pages/management/backups.md

 ## Backup MISP

-This step will vary depending on your local back solutions, for the same of example we will create a simple .tar.gz archive in a backup folder.
+This step will vary depending on your local back solutions, for the sake of example we will create a simple .tar.gz archive in a backup folder.

 ```sh